 In practice, this means that white people can be racist against people of color, but the reverse is not possible (and racism from one person of color to another can be understood only intersectionally, perhaps by consulting the Matrix of Domination – see also, BIPOC, positionality, and strategic racism).
 Some sources, in fact, including Is Everyone Really Equal?, a book coauthored by Robin DiAngelo (author of White Fragility), explicitly indicate that racism is something that only white people do.
 Furthermore, any individual act of racism is to be considered intelligible only as a part of (and proof of) the system of racism that is Theorized to pervade society (see also, white supremacy).

-Though Critical Social Justice will still understand racism in the usual ways, it also considers the following to be examples or proofs of systemic racism in action:
+Though Critical Social Justice will still understand racism in the usual ways (while seeing it as proof of a broader “system of racism”), it also considers the following to be examples or proofs of systemic racism in action: